SathyaBhat/sathyasays.com/content/posts/2010-01-05-archlinux-install-setup-guide-part-1-the-actual-install.md

 ![uploadq.jpg][20]

-On selecting type, you&#8217;ll get a huge list of values
+On selecting type, you'll get a huge list of values

 ![uploadif.jpg][21]